McLeodMoores/xl4j/README.md

      open source projects without payment.
    - Each commerical license provides perpetual Add-in distribution and source code license for latest version at time of purchase
      (like JetBrains).
-   - Per developer-seat licensing, no end-user licenses.
+   - Per developer-seat licensing, with royalty-free end-user licensing (you pay per developer, not per deployment).

 # Features
 ## Writing Excel user-defined functions